Oakestra Contribution guide

 - JWT API authentication ✅

-- Open an Issue
+- Open an Issue or Pick one

 The codebase is split into multiple repositories.
 Sometimes a single contribution might need to span across some of them in parallel.
 This is where things get tricky.

 Contributions spanning multiple repositories are difficult to track and require careful management.

 Please open multiple issues, one for each repository, and cross-link them.
 Each issue discusses only the modification required on that specific repository but links to the issues embedding the work required elsewhere.